Death of Christopher Kapessa: Police investigations

+Inquest

+In January 2024, an inquest found that Kapessa died from a "dangerous prank"—he was deliberately pushed by a child who did not intend to cause his death.
+It concluded that there was no evidence Kapessa's death was motivated by racism.
+Joseph rejected "prank" as an appropriate descriptor.
+She said that, as it was clear Kapessa was pushed deliberately, the CPS should review the decision not to prosecute the suspect.

 Public reaction

 In July 2019, the local community raised in excess of £9,000 to go to Kapessa's family across various fundraisers, according to WalesOnline.
 By February 2020, Kapessa's family had launched a crowdfunding campaign to pay for their legal fees.
 A petition calling for further investigation into the cases of Kapessa's death and the death of Shukri Abdi had reached 5,000 signatures by March 2020.

 Organisations who have expressed concern over the police handling of case include Racism Alliance Wales, Cardiff Stand Up To Racism, Women Connect First and Black Association of Women Stepping Out.
 In June 2020, campaigners in the Black Lives Matter movement compared the police handling of the case to that of the murder of Stephen Lawrence in 1993.
 Kapessa's mother said that members of the movement had made her feel "like you have the world behind you".